gsuntres/restrek/README.md

 #### overriding properties

 Although the main properties are defined in the environment's directory, they can be overridden when placed in a command's group directory.
-For example you can use commands that use different hosts.
-Such functionality is useful when dealing with micro-services or 3rd party apis such as an api gateway.
+For example, you can use commands that use different hosts.
+Such functionality is useful when dealing with micro-services or 3rd party apis such as an API gateway.

 ## Plans

-Plans is where the actions begins!
-A plan can have one or multiple commands and they serve a dual role.
+Here is where the action begins!
+A plan can have one or multiple commands, and they serve a dual role.
 They can be used to run a single command to test and evaluate the call being implemented, but they can also contain a series of steps to test business logic, etc.

 In our example running `restrek-console` will bring up the main console where we can list and run our plans.
 Running `list groups` will return all available plan groups and `list plans` all available plans.
-You can run one or more plans by simple issuing a `run` command followed by the plans fully qualified names, separated by a space, in our example `run group1.test_api`.
+You can run one or more plans by simply issuing a `run` command followed by the plans fully qualified names, separated by a space, in our example `run group1.test_api`.

 #### plans and steps explained

 Plans use one or more steps to accomplish their goals.
 Steps have three main parameters *command*, *register* and *tests*.
-Under the hood the command is being executed and its output becomes available to the rest of the parameters, the the tests, a list of assertions, run and finally the register assigns values to new or existing variables.
+Under the hood, the command is being executed, and its output becomes available to the rest of the parameters, the tests, a list of assertions, run and finally the register assigns values to new or existing variables.
 Both register and tests have access to the command's output.
 The output of a command that uses the http module has the following structure:

 * **status** - the http status code returned
 * **body** - the body returned. *Note: if it's json is being parsed and returned as an object otherwise as a raw string*